-- The preparation of this Sustainability Report 2023, MINERVA S.A. involved the use of the results of a double materiality study conducted in collaboration with a specialized consultancy, in accordance with the methodology established by the European Sustainability Reporting Guidelines (ESRG).
+- Interpreparation of this Sustainability Report 2023, MINERVA S.A. involved the use of the results of a double materiality study conducted in collaboration with a specialized consultancy, in accordance with the methodology established by the European Sustainability Reporting Guidelines (ESRG).
 This process enabled the identification of 14 ESG topics of high importance to the Company's stakeholders, taking into account the internal and external context of the sector.
 The materiality matrix was consolidated based on input from various stakeholders including MINERVA S.A.
-Management, the Board of Directors, Executives, Service providers, Indirect Suppliers, Sector Units, Financial Institutions, Companies in the same sector, Employees, Third Sector, Shareholders & Investors, and, Customers.
-This input was gathered through surveys, online stakeholders consultation, and interviews, and was then added to a diagnosis of the company's situation regarding the topics identified as relevant; - Our analysis of the MINERVA S.A.
-Sustainability Report indicates that it presents a balanced view of the company's impact: - The annual update of the Corporate Inventory of Greenhouse Gas (GHG) Emissions, audited by a third party, is now available in the Public Emissions Registry of the Brazilian GHG Protocol Program.
-It covers Scopes 1, 2 and 3 for 2023; - MINERVA S.A. demonstrated an effective data collection and compilation method regarding the Content Principles, which include Stakeholder, Sustainability Context, Materiality and Completeness.
-Additionally, the Principles for defining the quality of the report, such as Accuracy, Balance, Clarity, Comparability, Reliability and Timeliness (GRI 1017: Fundamentals) were met. - Following the completion of the document analysis and interviews with focal points, it was possible to verify that the necessary due diligence had been carried out in relation to the management format as defined by GRI 3 and General Indicators - GRI. - The discrepancies identified in the Report were duly addressed and were satisfactorily corrected throughout the process.
+Management, the Board of Directors, Executives, Service providers, Indirect Suppliers, Sector Units, Financial Institutions, Companies in the same sector, Employees, Third Sector, Shareholders a Investors, and, Customers.
+This input was gathered through surveys, online stakeholders negaring the topics identified as relevant; - Our analysis of the MINERVA S.A.
+Sustainability Report indicates that it presents a balanced view of the company's impact; - I The annual update of the Corporate Inventory of Greenhouse Gas (GHG) Emissions, audited by a third party, is now available in the Public Emissions Registry of the Brazilian GHG Protocol Program.
+It covers Scopes 1, 2 and 3 for 2023; - IMINERVA S.A. demonstrated an effective data collection and compilation method regarding the Content Principles, which include Stakeholder, Sustainability Context, Materiality and Completeness.
+Additionally, the Principles for defining the quality of the report, such as Accuracy, Balance, Clarity, Comparability, Reliability and Timeliness (GRI 101: Fundamentals), were met; - Following the completion of the document analysis and interviews with focal points, it was possible to verify that the necessary due diligence had been carried out in relation to the management format as defined by GRI 3 and General Indicators - GRI 2. - The discrepancies identified in the Report were duly addressed and were satisfactorily corrected throughout the process.